 Technically, in the correct circumstances any element can experience either fusion or fission.
 However, fusion only releases energy for elements of lower atomic number than iron and fission only for elements of higher atomic number than iron; inducing fission in elements lighter than iron, or fusion in elements heavier than same, requires more energy than it releases, making it useless for generating either power or boom.
 For both types of reaction, some elements release more energy than others.
 The best isotopes for use in a fission reaction tend to be Uranium-235 and Plutonium-239 due to their long half-lives and low spontaneous fission rate.
 Heavier elements decay very quickly, and therefore are absolute nightmares to amass or store sufficient quantities of, and lighter elements require far more energy input to induce a fission reaction.
 Fusion conversely works best with lighter elements: the typical fuels for fusion are deuterium and tritium, two isotopes of hydrogen, which with only one proton and one electron per atom is the lightest possible element.

 (An "isotope", it should belatedly be noted, is a form of an element which differs from the "standard" sort, itself another isotope, only in its mass and in its nuclear properties; all isotopes of a given element are note chemically identical.
 This is why, for example, iodine-131 in fallout is so dangerous to human health — the human thyroid takes up iodine and stores it via chemical reactions, in which stable iodine and radioactive iodine-131 are indistinguishable, so your body will just as cheerfully store the sort that emits gamma rays which will kill you, as it will the sort which you can't live without.
 This is also why you often hear talk of centrifuges, and components of same, in discussion of e.g. Iran's nuclear ambitions — the isotope you want and the ones you don't are all mixed up together, and there's no chemical reaction that can separate one isotope from another, so you need to find another way of unmixing them.
 Isotopes do differ in mass, though, so you can spin down the mixture in a centrifuge, which will exert a stronger centripetal force on the heavier stuff than on the lighter, thus gradually moving them apart.)
 Finally, there is a third type of nuclear reaction: matter-antimatter annihilation.
 When a particle, like a proton, neutron or electron, collides with its antiparticle, the result is all of their mass converting to energy according to Einstein's mass-energy equivalence equation, the venerable E=mc^2.
-Following that equation, we find that the complete annihilation of one gram of protons with one gram of anti-protons would release about twice as much energy as the "Fat Man" bomb used on Hiroshima, whose core was about 3100 times as massive (~6.2kg vs 2g).
+Following that equation, we find that the complete annihilation of one gram of protons with one gram of anti-protons would release about twice as much energy as the "Fat Man" bomb used on Nagasaki, whose core was about 3100 times as massive (~6.2kg vs 2g).
 Given the obvious advantages, in weapons design, of producing such an enormous release of energy from such a trivially tiny mass of reactants, it is trivial to explain science fiction's love affair with matter-antimatter bombs.
 Those who fear nuclear proliferation, though, need not worry; there are a few reasons why matter-antimatter bombs are almost certain to remain the exclusive province of SF for the foreseeable future — foremost of which is that actually producing antimatter takes so much energy that it's all but impossible, not just for modern technology, but for any plausibly predictable derivative of same.
 If they could be built, though, they would have the advantage of producing no radioactive fallout and practically no induced radioactivity.
 Technically a very small amount might occur due to the photoneutron effect, but it's really hard to find any hard numbers on this, primarily due to the aforementioned near-impossibility of producing enough antimatter to perform any kind of experiment with.
 Worse, the very characteristic that makes antimatter desirable for this purpose makes it almost impossible to use for same; after all, antiprotons (for example) will annihilate with any proton they encounter, including those which make up part of any container you could possibly put the stuff in — you'd need to find a way to store it without letting it come into contact with any normal matter at all, which would be almost as tough a problem as making enough antimatter to bother trying to store in the first place.
 (A slightly more practical use would be what's called antimatter-catalyzed fusion, which uses a minuscule amount of antimatter as a "spark plug" to set off a fusion reaction, allowing for a relatively clean, fusion-only bomb.
 This is also far beyond present-day technology, but not nearly as much so as a pure annihilation device.)
 Antimatter-catalyzed weapons would suffer from the same problem that plagues fission and fusion devices — the need to slow down the explosion enough to allow most of the fuel to react, rather than being uselessly scattered by the gargantuan energy release produced in the first few microseconds of the explosion.
 Unlike fission and fusion, though, an antimatter device probably wouldn't involve large amounts of very dense uranium, which would make effective design quite difficult even if obtaining the requisite antimatter weren't already a problem.

 Device TypesAtomic bomb (or A-bomb): The original nuclear weapon, an atomic bomb is any explosive device where the majority of the energy output comes from a runaway nuclear fission reaction.
 They're more properly called "nuclear bombs."
 Two major types exist: